MiDAS: A Multimodal Data Acquisition System and Dataset for Robot-Assisted Minimally Invasive Surgery: Background and Related Work

 \subsection{Open-source Data Acquisition Systems for RAS}

 Several integrated data acquisition systems have been developed for surgical robotic platforms.~\cite{10585836} implemented a system capturing MTM, PSM, Endoscopic Camera (ECM), and pedal states from dVRK robots through joint states, forward kinematics, optical pose estimation via fiducial markers, and hand-eye calibration.
 Pedal data were obtained from internal message streams and electrosurgical unit signals.
 They evaluated the usefulness of the collected data (from training on cholecystectomy procedures) for pedal press prediction and object segmentation.
-Although comprehensive, this approach requires platform-specific internal access, limiting generalizability to other systems and clinical settings.~\cite{hashemi2023acquisition} developed a vision-based system using depth cameras to track surgeon hand movements as MTM proxies, with surgical scene video captured from the vision tower and pedal/clutch states extracted from on-screen graphical indicators.
+While the dataset contains multimodal data, it does not include gesture- or activity-level annotations to support surgical workflow modeling or activity recognition tasks.
+In addition, the reliance on platform-specific internal data streams limits generalizability to other systems and clinical settings.~\cite{hashemi2023acquisition} developed a vision-based system using depth cameras to track surgeon hand movements as MTM proxies, with surgical scene video captured from the vision tower and pedal/clutch states extracted from on-screen graphical indicators.
 Based on the findings by~\cite{KayDissertation} regarding electromagnetic (EM) tracking for surgical robot kinematics, we propose EM tracking as an effective alternative to visual modalities for capturing MTM and PSM kinematics.
 This work evaluates EM tracking alone and combined with other external sensing modalities that eliminate the need for internal robotic system access.